top of page

 Safe Neighborhoods

 Julie Leonardi believes leadership should stay focused on the issues that affect families every day.
-Her priorities reflect the concerns of working people across this community: safety, education, infrastructure, dependable services, and a better future for families.
+Her priorities reflect the concerns of working people across this community: safety, education, infrastructure, and dependable and accessible services, to ensure and a better future for everyone in Macomb County.

 Community Priorities

-As a longtime school bus driver and mom, Julie understands how important strong schools are to the future of every child and every community.
-Families want classrooms that are safe, focused, and built around helping students succeed.
-Strong schools mean supporting students & teachers, respecting parents, and making sure children are prepared for whatever path they choose in life.
+As a longtime school bus driver and mom, Julie understands how important strong schools are to the future of every child in every community.
+Families want classrooms with high-quality, supported teachers, rigorous and relevant curriculum and a safe environment that fosters both academic achievement and student well-being.
+Julie will focus on evidence-based policies, ensure adequate funding, and foster collaboration rather than conflict to help Macomb County students succeed in whatever path they choose in life.

 Strong Schools